 5. Measurement Will Make or Break Your Diversification Marketing Play

-This is completely irrelevant if you’re not capable of properly attributing success.
+If you are not able to accurately track your success, or you have a last-click attribution approach or use separate dashboards from your different ad partners, you’re only seeing a small part of the overall picture.
 Once you have surpassed a single-channel strategy, you will be in the land of fractured measurement.
 If your attribution model is still last-click, or you are dependent on siloed dashboards from each of your ad partners, you’re only seeing a fraction of the overall picture.

 You deserve an all-in-one view of attribution, behavior, and monetization, backed by privacy-first models like SKAN, cohort-level reporting, and predictive funneling.
 Apptrove allows you to look past installs and analyze real outcomes such as trial starts, in-app spends, and churn prevention across every marketing source.
 This type of visibility helps ensure your diversification marketing is profitable.